This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of NetApp's value that present opportunities for upside or downside to the current Trefis price estimate of NetApp:

 - Storage Hardware Market Share: We currently forecast NetApp's market share of the total storage market (in Gigabytes), to stay at around the 11% mark through the end of the Trefis forecast period.
 However, there could be a 10% upside to the Trefis price estimate if NetApp's market share were to grow at about 1% annually reaching 14-15% by the end of the Trefis forecast period.

 - Storage Products Gross Margin: We currently forecast that the Storage products gross margin will improve from its historical figures.
 Since 2009, the gross margins have oscillated from 58% in 2009 to 59% in 2010 before declining sharply to 51% in 2012 and finally increasing to over 56% in 2014.
-The figure fell back to just under 50% in 2015.
-There could be 10% downside to the Trefis price estimate if the adjusted gross margin were to gradually fall back to 2005 levels of about 47-48%.
+The figure fell back to just under 50% in 2015 and 45.7% in 2016.
+There could be 10% downside to the Trefis price estimate if the adjusted gross margin were to continue to fall back to around 40%.

 For additional details, select a driver above or select a division from the interactive Trefis split for NetApp at the top of the page.